-Participants in the Research Experience for Teachers will be compensated at the same rate they get for teaching for a 10-week period during the academic year (to the extent that our budget permits).
+RET: Teachers will be compensated at the same rate they get for teaching for a 10-week period during the academic year (to the extent that our budget permits).
 Out-of-town RET participants will also receive a $1,000 stipend to assist with housing and food for the duration of the program.
 More details on RET-specific aspects of the program, including an application link, are given in the RET tab above.